John Nichols, Proprietor

 John was raised in Flagler, CO on the family ranch.
 After attending school at Colorado State University, he and his wife, Zee, returned to run a cow/calf operation.
 There, on the ranch just east of Flagler, John and Zee raised three boys, Lance, Jason and Michael.

 In his community, John has served on various boards and committees over the years including the Flagler Co-op, Kit Carson County Cattlemen's Association, Colorado Cattlemen's Association, Kit Carson County Farm Bureau among others.
 John and Zee received an honorary Colorado State FFA Degree for their years of support and dedication to the Flagler and surrounding chapters.
 In 2016 John was honored to receive the Kit Carson County Cattlemen's Association Service Legend Award.
 John served as a Kit Carson County Commissioner from 2000-2008 and a Trustee for the Flagler First Baptist Church.
-In addition to being an auctioneer, John also holds and maintains his Real Estate Licence and is a Personal Property Appraiser.
+In addition to being an auctioneer, John also holds and maintains his Real Estate License and is a Personal Property Appraiser.

 Lance and Adele Nichols